Decentralized Communication-Efficient Multi-Task Representation Learning: Main Results and Discussion

 We can prove the following results for the GD and minimization (GDmin) steps, and the initialization respectively.
 Combining these proves Theorem~ \ref{final_res}.
 The GDmin result says the following.
-If the number of samples per column, $m$, satisfies the specified lower bounds, if the initialization error is small enough, and if the initial estimates of $\Ustar$ at the different nodes are also close entry-wise (and hence in Frobenius norm), then, with high probability (whp), the subspace estimation error $\SE_2(\U_t^\sg, \Ustar)$ decays exponentially.
-The same is true for the normalized error in estimating $\xstar_k$'s.
+If the number of samples per task, $n$, satisfies the specified lower bounds, if the initialization error is small enough, and if the initial estimates of $\Ustar$ at the different nodes are also close entry-wise (and hence in Frobenius norm), then, whp, the subspace estimation error $\SE_2(\U_\t^\sg, \Ustar)$ decays exponentially.
+The same is true for the normalized error in estimating $\xstar_t$'s.
+The initialization result helps prove that the initial estimates do indeed satisfy the required bounds.
+Combining the two results then proves Theorem~ \ref{final_res}. \begin{theorem}[GDmin iterations] Assume that Assumptions \ref{right_incoh2}, \ref{iidAk}, \ref{connectedcalG} hold.
+Consider Algorithm \ref{altgdmin_dec}.
+Pick a final desired error $\epsfin < 1$.
+Let $\eta = c_\eta /n \sigmax^2$ with $c_\eta=0.4$, $T_\gd = C \kappa^2 \log(1/\epsfin)$, and $T_\con = C \Tconexp (\log L + T_\gd + \log( 1/\epsfin))$.
+Assume that, at each iteration $k$,